-Mole diets consist of earthworms, grubs, beetles, ants and other insect larvae.
-Large mole damage may suggest an abundance of grubs in your lawn, which can be even more destructive.
-While moles don't feed directly on turf, grubs eat the roots of your lawn, killing the grass above.
-If dead patches of grass accompany mole ridges or mounds, this may be an indication of abundant grubs.
-Use a grub-control service to eradicate grub populations and deprive existing moles of a major food source.
+Mole diets include earthworms, grubs, beetles, ants and other insect larvae.
+Considerable mole damage may suggest an abundance of grubs in your lawn, which can be even more destructive.
+While moles don't feed directly on turf, grubs eat the roots of your yard, killing the grass above.
+If dead patches of grass accompany mole ridges or mounds, this may indicate abundant grubs.
+Use a grub-control service to eradicate grub populations and deprive existing moles of a significant food source.

 Irritate Moles (So They Leave on Their Own Without Harm)

-Detecting mole damage early is key to successful eradication.
+Detecting early mole damage is vital to successful eradication.
 Watch for signs of disturbed soil ridges or mounds.
-Our mole-control services encourage the population to vacate without hurting the moles or your lawn.
-We bait mole holes with pellets that irritate the moles digestive system if eaten and their skin if touched.
+Our mole control services encourage the population to vacate without hurting the moles or your lawn.
+We bait mole holes with pellets that irritate the moles' digestive system if eaten and their skin if touched.

 What Can I Expect From NaturaLawn's Mole Control Service?